GMIT is a member of the Disability Access Route to Education (DARE) Scheme.

 Applicants wishing to apply to DARE should do so online through the CAO by 1st February.

-There is an informative video on how to apply to the DARE Scheme at the bottom of this page - COMING SOON.
+There is an informative video on how to apply to the DARE Scheme coming soon!

 Each member Institute/University of DARE applies the scheme slightly differently in terms of available places, points reductions and so on.